-Module D examines the circulatory and respiratory systems, including the structure and function of the heart and lungs, and diseases, disorders, and diagnostic tests associated with these systems.
+6.0 Ouarter Credit Hours Module D examines the circulatory and respiratory systems, including the structure and function of the heart and lungs, and diseases, disorders, and diagnostic tests associated with these systems.
 Students learn about the electrical pathways of the heart muscle in preparation for applying electrocardiography (ECG or EKG) leads and recording a 12-lead electrocardiogram.
-A cardiopulmonary resuscitation (CPR) course is taught with enables students to respond to cardiac emergencies.
+A cardiopulmonary resuscitation (CPR) course is taught which enables students to respond to cardiac emergencies.
 Students check vital signs and differentiate between normal values for pediatric and adult patients.
 They obtain blood samples and prepare syringes and medications for administration.
-Students study essential medical terminology, build on their keyboarding and word processing skills, and become familiar with the self-directed job search process by identifying and demonstrating what a successful job interview contains and how to answer common interview questions accurately.
+Students learn essential medical terminology, build on their keyboarding and word processing skills, and develop the self-directed job search process by identifying and demonstrating what a successful job interview contains and how to answer common interview questions accurately.
 Prerequisites: None.
 Lec.
 Hrs: 040, Lab Hrs: 040, Other Hrs: 000.